CLCStriders/striders/_announcements/college.md

 ---

-CLC Striders are a mixed, inclusive and competitive running club based at [CLC Health & Fitness Centre]({{ site.mapUrl_CLC}}) on Malvern Road in Cheltenham.
+CLC Striders is a mixed, inclusive and competitive running club based at [CLC Health & Fitness Centre]({{ site.mapUrl_CLC}}) on Malvern Road in Cheltenham.